Real vs. Fake? Your Ultimate Guide To Sustainable Christmas Trees

 Most fake Christmas trees are made from metal and polyvinyl chloride (also known as PVC), a type of plastic that can contain harmful substances like lead and other toxins.
 During its whole life cycle, PVC causes serious problems for human health as well as the environment.

+To produce PVC, manufacturers use a lot of chlorine, which contributes to the depletion of the ozone layer and is the building block of many environmental issues.
 Producing PVC also creates dioxin, a persistent organic pollutant that accumulates and stays in the environment for long periods of time.
 It is believed to be one of the most toxic chemicals we can find.
+But that is not all: manufacturers produce PVC from petroleum.
+The oil industry is one of the least sustainable in the world, massively contributing to water, air, and soil pollution as well as global warming

+We should also take into consideration where artificial Christmas trees are manufactured: around 80% of them are produced in China, where electricity is usually generated by burning one of the most polluting fuel sources, coal.
+Once manufacturers produce the trees, they ship them across the world in diesel-fuel-powered ships to reach their final markets.
+So both the production and transportation processes generate huge quantities of CO2 emissions.
+In total, it is estimated that a two-meter fake Christmas tree has a carbon footprint of around 40kg of greenhouse gas emissions.
 Finally, an issue we should not ignore when it comes to artificial trees is that even though they can be reused many times, the average family keeps them for about five to six years.
 Plus, according to a 2017 survey, 14% of people said that they prefer discarding their fake tree after only one use.

 So, should you buy a real or a fake Christmas tree?

+This question is not simple.
+There are positives and negatives on both sides, whether you choose a natural or a fake Christmas tree.
+Choosing the more sustainable option will depend on your lifestyle, your circumstances, and what is available to you.
 If we take a closer look at the numbers, we can see that artificial Christmas trees have a carbon footprint that is 2.5 times larger than that of a real tree discarded in a landfill.
 But if the natural tree is recycled into mulch or burned (not sent to landfills), the carbon footprint of a fake tree is 10 times bigger.
+An artificial Christmas tree becomes a more eco-friendly choice when you reuse it for at least 10 holiday seasons, especially when compared to buying a commercially grown tree each year.

 Finally, would you be able to recycle or dispose of a natural tree responsibly?
 If you cannot burn or compost it, and your city does not offer to take them back to recycle them, you should probably go for an artificial tree.
 But only if you commit to reusing it season after season.

-Helpful tips for a more sustainable Christmas tree
+Helpful tips for a more Sustainable Christmas Tree:

 In the end, whether you choose to buy a fake or a real tree for the holidays, there are different things you can do to help reduce the environmental footprint of your Christmas tree.